tilt-dev/tilt.build/docs/example_go.md

 This guide recommends an approach to Go development that shines with Tilt.

-If you're curious about other approaches to multi-service Go development and their trade-offs, we're working on a talk and workshop:
+If you're curious about other approaches to microservice Go development and their trade-offs, we're working on a talk and workshop:

 [The Quest For The Fastest Deployment Time](https://github.com/tilt-dev/fast){:.attached-above}